 Because of this, their insurance company feels they are likely to file a claim in the future, which is why they charge these drivers more.

-The industry definition of a high risk driver is someone who is unable to get coverage from their preferred carrier.
-Yes, this may be true, but there are plenty of situations where it is not.
 High-risk auto insurance in Florida typically just means drivers pay more for the same coverage they had before, but it is possible their carrier may drop them altogether after a serious violation.

 How to lower your rate if you are a high-risk driver